Interface (Star Trek: The Next Generation)

 "Interface" is the 155th episode of the American syndicated science fiction television series Star Trek: The Next Generation, the third episode of the seventh season.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, Geordi La Forge uses an experimental interface to his VISOR to try to reach his missing mother, a Starfleet captain.

-This episode is noted for introducing some of Geordi's family and also exploring man-machine interfaces.
+This episode is noted for introducing some of Geordi's family and also exploring man–machine interfaces.

 Writing

 When Joe Menosky was in Europe, the writing team allowed him to continue working and gave him the task of developing something around the idea of "Geordi's mom".
-In this period he had to communicate by fedex and faxes, which made development more difficult.
+In this period he had to communicate by FedEx and faxes, which made development more difficult.
 The idea of Geordi's mom was exciting to the writing team, because there had not been a lot of family relationship development for the Geordi character.
 Meanwhile Menosky had been wanting to do something involving a Mind-Machine interface.

 The scene where Riker and Geordi talk about parental loss was actually written by Jeri Taylor, which was added when the episode runtime was too low.

 The episode uses a convention where Geordi is shown in place of the probe he is interfacing with.
 Director Robert Wiemer stated that it would have been "emotionally unrewarding" to show the probe then frequently cut to Geordi for reaction shots.

 Casting

 Madge Sinclair plays Geordi's mother, and Ben Vereen plays his father.
-Geordi's mom is Starfleet Captain of the USS Hera, and his dad is an exozoologist.
 Madge Sinclair had previously acted in the Star Trek franchise in the 1986 theatrical film Star Trek IV : The Voyage Home, also as a Starfleet Captain.
+Levar Burton, Sinclair, and Vereen all appeared in the miniseries Roots.